Dr Reuben Sim Dental Phobia InterviewHEALTH SERVICES BUSINESS OF THE YEAR

 Question: What is Sleep Dentistry?

 Dr Reuben Sim: Sleep Dentistry allows patients to receive dental treatment while they are -asleep.’
 It is ideal for longer dental treatments or for people who have severe dental anxiety or phobia.
-Undergoing a dental procedure with General Anaesthesia is the only way to experience completely pain-free dental treatments.
+Undergoing a dental procedure with General Anaesthesia is the only way to experience completely minimal discomfort dental treatments.

 Alternatives to General Anaesthesia: